 Is regular prayer difficult for you?
-Do you frequently neglect prayer?
-This post shares practical keys to help you strengthen your communication with God.
+Do you want to improve your prayers to God?
+This blog post shares practical keys to help you pray better.

 The pace of life today can be described as frenetic.
 Time is a limited resource and the demands on it and on our attention are constant and overwhelming.
 But, regardless of the limits on our time, Christians are expected to pray.
 Prayer is an essential part of having a relationship with God.
 But for some, prayer can be difficult, awkward and stilted.
 They want to have effective prayers—but they are not sure how.

 Let me share four lessons I’ve learned about prayer that may help you have better, more heartfelt communication with God.

 1. Pray better by setting aside time every day for prayer.

 I find that if I don’t deliberately make time for the most important things, they will not happen.
 How many times did I intend to take the kids fishing “when we can,” or take them to the swimming pool “a little later”?
 It isn’t for lack of desire or good intentions, but if time isn’t set aside for those things, they often just never happen.
 And it can be the same with prayer.

 King David said he prayed to God three times a day: morning, noon and night (Psalm 55:16-17).
 It was his habit to set aside these times of the day for talking with God.